bmd1905/EasyMLOps/README.md

 ![Schema Validation Job](./docs/images/schema-validation-job-log.jpg)

-After starting the job, you can go to the `http://localhost:9021/` and you should see the `tracking.user_behavior.validated` and `tracking.user_behavior.invalid` topics.
+After starting the job, you can go to `http://localhost:9021/` and you should see the `tracking.user_behavior.validated` and `tracking.user_behavior.invalid` topics.

 ![Kafka Topics](./docs/images/kafka-topic-schema-validation.jpg)